-A looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+- A looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is a) in the care of a local authority, or b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
 Details must be supplied by the allocated social worker or foster carer.
-(Amended/Added to the determined arrangements in July 2021 due to the School Admssions Code 2021 becoming an act of Law) The 2021 School Admissions Code (the

-Admssions Code 2021 becoming an act of Law) The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children - "IAPLAC".

-- 2 In exceptional circumstances there is discretion to admit children on the grounds of their or their family's severe medical or social need for that particular school and who would not otherwise qualify for admission.
+The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - In exceptional circumstances there is discretion to admit children on the grounds of their or their family's severe medical or social need for that particular school and who would not otherwise qualify for admission.
 The application must be supported by a letter from a hospital consultant, social worker or similar professional, setting out the reasons why the school is the only one to meet the child's needs before an admission decision is made.
 The admission decision will be considered in consultation with a panel of teaching and medical professionals.
 Medical professionals provide advice on applications made under medical conditions and teaching professionals advise on applications made for social or special reasons.
 Supporting evidence must be provided before the closing date for applications. - 3a 11 16 Community Schools Children whose older brother or sister is on roll of the school on the closing date for applications as well as those whose sibling was a former pupil of the school and who transferred to a 16-18 education provision at the end of the previous academic year.
 If the school is over-subscribed entirely with siblings, priority will be given (i) to those with exceptional social and medical need and (ii) to those living nearest the school.
 Or - 3b 11-18 Community Schools Children whose brother or sister is on roll of the school on the closing date for applications and will still be on the roll of the school at the intended date of admission.
 If the school is over-subscribed entirely with siblings, priority will be given - (i) to those with exceptional social and medical need and - (ii) to those living nearest the school.